kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 As of March 17, 2020, the media price of a house in Richmone is $975,000, and the average price is $1,369,471.

+##### Race and ethnicity
+According to the Cityof Richmond and Stats Canada, "Richmond boasts a great diversity of backgrounds: over 150 different ethnic origins with at least 25 residents were reported."